BenCiantar/squared/README.md

 # squared
 Squared Online Shape Calculator - Hyper Island Project 1

-Brief: Solo prject to create a website that features HTML, CSS and Javascript, and is responsive.
+Brief: Solo project to create a website that features HTML, CSS and Javascript, and is responsive.

 Included features: